Assigned Carrels & Research Shelves

 - We strongly discourage leaving interlibrary loan items, materials from other libraries such as Lauinger Library, or any personal books on the shelf since the library is not responsible if anything is stolen.

 - We are only responsible for Georgetown Law Library materials checked out to carrels and research shelves.
 Patrons are responsible for everything else, including law library books checked out to personal accounts.

 - Georgetown Law Library books that are not checked out will be removed, and any personal items will be turned over to the Department of Public Safety in McDonough Hall.

 - The library is not responsible for non-library items that may be lost or stolen.

 - Carrels should be kept in a condition that allows other patrons to use the space for study when the assigned student is not present.

-Remember: failure to observe these policies and procedures may result in the revocation of carrel privileges.
+Remember: failure to observe these policies and procedures may result in the revocation of carrel or research shelf privileges.